xyberos/xyberos/docs/integrations.md

 ## In development & planned

-The roadmap tracks everything that is **not yet available** — from 🟡 in development (Qdrant, Redis, MCP client, document loaders, HTTP/API connector) to 🔵 community-wanted and ⚪ planned:
+The roadmap tracks everything that is **not yet available** — from 🟡 in development to 🔵 community-wanted and ⚪ planned.
+After the M1–M5 wave shipped (MCP, HTTP/API, document loaders, Qdrant/FAISS/Redis, web search), the next in-line work is the remaining LLM provider presets (M6) and the community wave (M7):

 - [Integration Roadmap RFC](RFCs/RFC-0019-integrations-roadmap.md) — status tracker + execution plan